mcneel/RhinoVisualStudioExtensions/marketplace description.md

 ## Features

-This extension provides add-on and component wizards for RhinoCommon and Grasshopper projects.
+This extension provides add-on and component wizards for RhinoCommon and Grasshopper projects for C# and VB.NET.
 For RhinoCommon project templates, this includes utility, digitizier, import and export plug-ins.
 For Grasshopper project templates, this includes a spiral for an Archimedean spiral component.

 It makes setting up debugging easier and automatically references the RhinoCommon and/or Grasshopper NuGet packages.
 Rhino and Grasshopper are requirements for this wizard to operate correctly.